 - The property requires unexpected major repairs that you can’t afford to fix and you can’t borrow more money to pay for them

-- Interest rates keep increasing and you can’t get more rental income to compensate
+- Interest rates increase and you can’t get more rental income to compensate

 - Your mortgage is with the same bank as the one for your home and they choose to sell both properties because you couldn’t make the regular payments for one of the mortgages